-Fall is upon us: the temperatures have begun to drop, the sun makes a quick appearance and an even quicker exit, and the leaves are falling in a rainbow of warm tones.
+The temperatures have begun to drop, and the sun makes a quick appearance and an even quicker exit.
+The leaves are falling in a rainbow of warm tones.
 As the season changes, so should your wardrobe – not just for fashion, but for function, as well.
 After all, those temperatures are indeed dropping.
-This guide will tell you exactly what you need to know about Fall fashion and dressing well for the season: colors, patterns, fabrics, and even footwear that will have you looking and feeling your best this Autumn.
+This guide will tell you exactly what you need to know about Fall fashion and dressing well for the season.
+We cover colors, patterns, fabrics, and even footwear that will have you looking and feeling your best this Autumn.

 In Fall, you will want your look to be made up of darker, warmer tones – much like the falling leaves.
 Mustard yellow, dusky orange, rich browns, and burgundies are all colors you can use to match the season.
 Colors that don’t quite go with this theme but can still work just as well are olive green and navy blue.